panther-labs/panther/docs/gitbook/cloud-security/README.md

 # Cloud Security

 Panther's Cloud Security works by scanning AWS accounts, modeling the **Resources** within them, using **Policies** to detect misconfigurations, and optionally remediating vulnerable resources.
-This feature can be used to power your compliance and cloud security posture efforts.
+This feature can be used to power your compliance and improve your cloud security posture.

 Common security misconfigurations include: